shunley42/shunley.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I help lead a data analytics team within the US Treasury.
-All views presented on this site are mine alone.
+bio: All views presented on this site are mine alone.
 education:
   courses:
   - course: PhD in Cognitive Psychology